pwr-Solaar/Solaar/docs/rules.md

 string argument.
 Alternatively, if the argument is a list `[name, action]` where `action` is either `'pressed'` or `'released'`, the key down or key up events of `name` argument are matched, respectively.
 Logitech key and button names are shown in the `Key/Button Diversion` setting.
+These names are also shown in the output of `solaar show` in the 'reprogrammable keys' section.
+Only keys or buttons that have 'divertable' in their report can be diverted.
 Some keyboards have Gn, Mn, or MR keys, which are diverted using the 'Divert G Keys' setting.

 `Modifiers` conditions take either a string or a sequence of strings, which can only be `Shift`, `Control`, `Alt`, and `Super`.